skelly37/GSoC-2022/README.md

 - Ultra-safety is a double-edged sword: good luck [terminating Pythonic futures/threads with file operations](https://github.com/skelly37/picard/blob/master/picard/util/pipe.py#L242-L244)
 - CI/CD and testing in general is as important as decent codebase
 - If one can plan their time well, flexible work hours make their work both more effective and more enjoyable
-- Python sometimes change for worse or breaks the code without any reason (e.g. they've switched from using `a` mode into `w` on pipes, ref: [LINK](https://www.mail-archive.com/python-bugs-list@python.org/msg280900.html))
+- Python sometimes change for worse or breaks the code without any reason (e.g. they have switched from using `a` mode into `w` on pipes, ref: [LINK](https://www.mail-archive.com/python-bugs-list@python.org/msg280900.html))
+- I will not start any new personal project in Python (especially one using multi-threading, multiple processess etc.), unless forced to do so.
+Nu for scripting, filling the niche & exploring the functional programming, some statically-typed languages for bigger projects, games, research, etc.
+- Impostor syndrome is just an another excuse to procrastinate.
+Do not be scared to learn & do new things but also ask smart questions.
+Everyone makes mistakes but if you made to any org, you are a good fit and have enough qualifications.

 ## Special thanks
 The whole MetaBrainz community is awesome and I am glad I have become a part of it, but I would like to express my special gratitude to the people I have directly worked with in any way :) (alphabetical order by github username)